 For more than 40 years Mr Kuwahata conducted his business in Sydney, and some years ago he took his sons into partnership.
 He established a nursery at Guildford, The Mikado Farm about two years ago, and specialised in Japanese plants.
 He also opened a small shop for the sale of plants in George-street, city.
 The model garden in the State Theatre was designed by him.
 He was a member of the Horticultural Society of New South Wales and a member of the Japanese Club.
 Mrs Kuwahata and two sons survive.
 The funeral took place at Nagasaki. …xiii)

 Just up from the model railway yard was a track into bush with great blackberries.
 My mother would send me of to pick the berries for blackberry pie.
 I didn't mind this at all!
-Then up past the Burrells and around into Pritchard St was Mrs Mary Sheehan (d.
-1955)… at “Roseville” a great friend of my mother who was also on the womens’ guild …i) and who visited our home in Lane Cove after we left Wentworth Falls.
+Then up past the Burrells and around into Pritchard St was Mrs Mary Ann Sheehan née Goss??
+(1878-1955)… at “Roseville” a great friend of my mother who was also on the Womens’ Guild …i) and who visited our home in Lane Cove after we left Wentworth Falls.
 A lovely person.
-Further down Pritchard St hill was Mrs Harriett Gilson… a fascinating Caribbean lady who grew grew gooseberries and other trellised fruit vines.
-Note that small boys are food fixated!
+My mother kept this photo in a frame in pride of place!

-An important person in our lives was Gertrude Mary (Gertie) Gilpin (d.
-1980), who lived with her father David Gilpin, …xi) previous Lord mayor of Sydney, at “Kayla” Parkes Street.
+An important person in our lives from the Guild was Gertrude Mary (Gertie) Gilpin (1890-1980), who lived with her father David Gilpin (1863-1952), …xi) previous Lord Mayor of Sydney, at “Kayla” Parkes Street.
 This was just down the Falls Rd hill from us and then turn left into Parkes St.… their home was just up from the creek.
-Gertie later married C.E.
-Cripps in 1949.
+Gertie later married Charles Emmanuel Cripps (1875-1957) in 1949.

 I sought my father's approval, but he was a father in the Victorian model, gained from his own parenting.
 When he retreated into his office at the front of the house he was not to be disturbed.
 I must have been a nerdish child since I collected words and their meanings.
 I would ask my father the meaning of words he used in his sermon when we sat down to Sunday dinner. and he would oblige.